-Guests can enjoy meals in the on-site Cascades steak restaurant, perhaps dining on its covered patio.
-There's also an outdoor cafe where you can indulge in lighter snacks while admiring the mountain scenery, as well as a whisky bar for post-dinner drinks.
+Guests can enjoy meals in the on-site Cascades Restaurant and Lounge, perhaps dining on its covered patio.
+There's also an outdoor café where you can indulge in lighter snacks while admiring the mountain scenery, as well as a whisky bar for post-dinner drinks.

 who's been there